© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 The Maison Dieu, a late C15 to early C16 building incorporating part of a medieval hospital is a scheduled monument protected by Historic England under reference 1011801.
 View the official record →

-The Maison Dieu is a late fifteenth to early sixteenth century building in Dover, Kent, which incorporates substantial remains of a medieval hospital foundation.
+The Maison Dieu is a late fifteenth to early sixteenth-century building in Kent that incorporates substantial remains of a medieval hospital foundation.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011801.

 The Maison Dieu, a late C15 to early C16 building incorporating part of a medieval hospital is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011801.